gregoryjscott/Simpler/README.md

 Simpler is a tool for developing applications as sets of consistent, discrete, interchangable classes that aren't THINGS, but rather DO THINGS.
 Simpler works great in team environments because everybody is designing classes with the same termnilogy, and any class can easily integrate with another.

+Develpers don't waste time making decisions about class design.
 Need to fetch a list of contacts?
 Create classes called FetchContactsTest and FetchContact and get to work.
 That's Simpler.

 ###"How do I install it?"

-Nuget.
-For writing tests, you will also need a testing library like nUnit or xUnit.net, and adding a mocking library such as Moq comes in handy.
-All are available on Nuget.
+Use Nuget.
+Simpler works with .NET 3.5 and above.

-###"Is Simpler is so simple it doesn't need documentation?"
+###"Is Simpler so simple it doesn't need documentation?"

-That's what I'm thinking :).
+Exactly.
 I seriously hope to create some proper documentation at some point, but the coding is so much more fun.

 ###Acknowledgments